jeffreytse/jekyll-jeffreytse-blog/_posts/2024-02-23-taylor-swift-npr-music-tiny-desk-concert-2019.md

 ♪ I'd be the man ♪

 ♪ If I was a man ♪

 ♪ Then I'd be the maaan ♪

 Thanks guys

 So...Um

 So..Um There's a song that I wrote on the album that I knew as soon as I wrote it it was going to be the tittle track

 Just....And it was like

-Writing songs is strange cause it never happens exactely the same way
+Writing songs is strange cause it never happens exactly the same way

 But sometimes it happens in a way that it feels like this weird like haunting that you can't really explain